izzyreal/vmpc-docs/getting_started.rst

 .. note::

     These are very rough approximations.
 Depending on what other software you are running and various system configurations, you may need a larger buffer, or maybe you can go lower than the suggested buffer sizes without audio artifacts.

+    If you are on Windows or Linux and you are picky about your latencies (fully understandable when you're recording MIDI), it is highly recommended to explore all your options until you find the best response-time.

 Standalone (iOS)
 ++++++++++++++++